Maintaining J-1 Student Status

 The CIE Responsible Officer (RO) or Alternate Responsible Officer (ARO) is required to report your arrival and current immigration information in SEVIS.
 You will be out of status if you have not brought the information mentioned above to our office.

 You are required to attend ACU’s International Student Orientation.
 This program is designed to introduce you to the essential information you will need for your studies in the U.S. You will learn more about the immigration regulations, health insurance, US culture, ACU requirements and meet other international students.
-For the current dates, contact Leanne Moore at email@example.com, or check our website at: www.acu.edu/international-education.
+For the current dates, contact Gaby Lane at firstname.lastname@example.org, or check our website at: www.acu.edu/international-education.

 Passport: The passport is the legal document issued by your country of citizenship.
 It must be kept valid at all times during your stay in the U.S., and must be valid at least 6 months into the future to re-enter the U.S. or to apply for a U.S. visa.
 Your passport can usually be renewed through your country’s Embassy or one of its consulates in the U.S.